My name is Joel Libava, and I’m The Franchise King®

 I’m focused on making franchising more transparent by aggressively informing all who wish to become franchise owners that there’s definitely risk involved, and then teaching them how to lower it through articles, eBooks, published hardcover books, podcasts and advisory services.
 I’m out to create a brand-new generation of super-successful franchisees!
 At the same time, I’m gently (sometimes) encouraging franchisors to only choose the best of the best franchise candidates, thereby increasing their chances of mutual success, which in turn, will lower the failure rates in franchising.

 “Joel Libava works hard to make sure potential franchisees are prepared for their new roles.
 He paints a realistic picture and is quick to point out franchise systems that haven’t delivered on their promises.
 Joel is beholden to no one, and he’s one of the most honest voices in the industry.” – Rieva Lesonsky, CEO, GrowBiz Media

 This franchise website is dedicated to helping potential franchise owners learn all they can about the business of franchising.
 Knowledge is power; smart franchise buyers become successful franchise owners.
 This website is the hub for all of my activities in the franchising and small business arena.
 It’s also my launch pad for every new product and service that I offer.
 Some of them are for franchise buyers; some are for franchisors.
 Stay tuned.
 Subscribe For Free!

-Here is a list of other franchise and small business websites and blog that I run:
+Here is a list of some of the other franchise and small business websites and blogs that I run:

 My Almost-Weekly VIP Newsletter